posener/posener.github.io/_posts/2018-10-20-go-duality.md

     _, err = io.Copy(dst, src)
 ```

+After registering our channel with `signal.Notify`
+(Notice that the channel is of size 1, think why).
+Whenever a user will interrupt the program, an interrupt `os.Signal`
+will be send over the channel instead of killing our program.

 Now we are stuck.
 We have the `src` which implements `io.Reader`,
 the `dst` which implements `io.Writer` and `sig` which is a channel.